 - Split – Hvar – Vis – Korcula – Mljet – Dubrovnik: A faster paced, more islands cruise itinerary.

 Probably the most well known and popular island, also the sunniest, Hvar is so much fun to visit.
 Within 24 hours of being there I felt like totally adjusted to the relaxed pace and fun vibe and was ready to be a local.
+Even if you think Hvar might be too trendy for you, it’s a big island with many towns and absolutely worth the trip.

 Here are a few of the fun things you can do: